Autoproof/cli/README.md

 # autoproofcli

-autoproofcli is a Golang project that provides a command-line interface for automatic code & content protection.
+autoproofcli is a project that provides a command line interface for Autoproof: Automatic Code & Content Protection.

 ## Installation